Drillia adusta

 Drillia adusta is a species of sea snail, a marine gastropod mollusk in the family Drilliidae.

 Description

+(Original description in Latin) The shell istapering to a point (pyramid-shaped) and is brown (or dusky).

+It has ten whorls, which are flattened above, with tubercles (or knobs) in the middle, with the tubercles being somewhat compressed longitudinally.
+The body whorl is grooved with granules below.
+The aperture is short, [with] a posterior sinus (or notch).
+The siphonal canal is very short.

 Distribution

 This species occurs in the demersal zone of the Pacific Ocean off Colombia.